A Simple Guide to Architecture and Construction Terms

 Estimate: A judgement or forecast of the cost of a project based on knowledge, experience and available information.

-Latent condition: A latent condition is a physical condition on or near the site that a competent contractor would not have anticipated through standard inspection and review of site information.
+Latent condition: A latent condition is a physical issue on or near the site that a competent contractor would not anticipate through standard inspection or review of site information.

-Owner: The owner is usually the landowner, but in some contracts, such as tenancy fit-outs, the term refers to the party with legal rights to the works rather than the land.
+Owner: The owner is usually the landowner.
+In some contracts, such as tenancy fit-outs, the term refers to the party with legal rights to the works rather than the land.

-Particular person: A particular person is a firm or individual specifically selected by the owner and identified in the contract to perform work or supply items for the project.
+Particular person: A particular person is a firm or individual the architect specifically selects.
+The architect identifies them in the contract to perform work or supply items for the project.

-Prime-cost sum: A prime-cost sum is an allowance in the contract for a foreseeable item whose exact details were not known at the time of signing.
+Prime-cost sum: The architect includes a prime-cost sum in the contract for a foreseeable item whose exact details are unknown at the time of signing.

-Project budget: The project budget is the total funds available for the project, covering building costs, provisional sums, escalation, contingency sums, consultant fees, GST, furniture, approvals, and any other costs defined by the client.
+Project budget: The project budget is the total funds available for the project.
+It includes building costs, provisional sums, escalation, contingency sums, consultant fees, GST, furniture, approvals, and any other costs defined by the client.

-Subcontractor: A subcontractor is a firm or individual hired by the main contractor to perform part of the work or supply/install items.
-The main contractor is responsible for their engagement, supervision, and payment.
-Subcontractors are distinct from those directly contracted by the owner.
+Subcontractor: A subcontractor is a firm or individual the main contractor hires to perform part of the work or supply and install items.
+The main contractor engages, supervises, and pays them.
+Subcontractors differ from those the owner contracts directly

 Variation: A variation is any change to the scope of work, order of contract documents, dimensions, materials, or workmanship of the project.